 - Spending 90 or more days in a prison or similar institution during the year.

 - Being an officer/servant of another country (e.g., diplomat) or being a family member or employee of such an officer.

 To qualify for the disability supplement of the Canada Workers Benefit, individuals or families must meet the following requirements:

 - Earn a minimum income of $1,150 and not exceed a specific threshold (varies by province or territory).

 - Qualify for the Disability Tax Credit, which has its own eligibility criteria.
 To apply, individuals need to submit a T2201 Disability Tax Credit Certificate form.

-These eligibility factors and exceptions play a crucial role in determining who can benefit from the Canada Workers Benefit and its various components.
+These eligibility factors and exceptions play a crucial role in determining who can benefit from the Canada Workers Benefit and its various components for low-income households.

 Canada Workers Benefit: Amounts and Eligibility

 The Canada Workers Benefit provides financial support to eligible individuals and families, with the amounts received varying based on specific factors.
 Calculated on a case-by-case basis, the basic amount and disability supplement are determined by the following considerations: